-

 The following activities are subject to change based on weather conditions and unforeseen underground conditions.

-Crews will be working on drainage installation and roadway work.
+Crews will be working on drainage installation, roadway work, pond excavation and underground utilities.

 Crews will be working on clearing and grubbing and installing erosion control throughout the project area.